dw2

 The search for big political ideas

-Filed under: Humanity Plus, democracy, innovation, politics, vision — David Wood @ 1:07 am
+Filed under: democracy, Humanity Plus, innovation, politics, vision — David Wood @ 1:07 am

 On Saturday, I attended an event called “The Battle for Politics“, organised by the Institute for Ideas as a “pre-election public summit”.